At Konscious Keto, we know a visibly marbled rib eye steak is a high-quality fat option to eat on a ketogenic diet.

 Fat is a great macronutrient to aid in weight loss and appetite satiety, and eating it as your primary caloric source—with an overall caloric target set to create a deficit—will help facilitate accelerated fat loss on a ketogenic diet.

-With the knowledge that a targeted caloric intake range will create enough of a deficit to produce consistent weight loss, the appetite-curbing benefits of ketosis become more apparent as it makes eating less and engaging in intermittent fasting—or set and restricted periods of feeding and fasting—less of a challenge and more like second nature.
+With the knowledge that a targeted caloric intake range will create a deficit to produce consistent weight loss, the appetite-curbing benefits of ketosis become make eating less and/or fasting, less of a challenge and more like second nature.

 Focus on comprising your daily dietary menu with a balanced range of nutrient-dense, keto-friendly, foods to ensure a well-rounded meal plan.